awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

    1. Select the network interface resource, then select the network interface for the NAT instance\.
 Select the address to associate the Elastic IP with from the **Private IP** list, and then choose **Associate**\.

 1. Update the main route table to send traffic to the NAT instance\.
-For more information, see [Updating the main route table](#nat-routing-table)\.
+For more information, see [Update the main route table](#nat-routing-table)\.

-### Launching a NAT instance using the command line<a name="launch-nat-instance-cli"></a>
+### Launch a NAT instance using the command line<a name="launch-nat-instance-cli"></a>

 To launch a NAT instance into your subnet, use one of the following commands\.
-For more information, see [Accessing Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.
+For more information, see [Access Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.
 You can use the AMI ID of the AMI that you configured to run as a NAT instance\.
 For information about how to create an AMI on Amazon Linux 2, see [Creating Amazon EBS\-backed AMIs ](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html)in the* Amazon EC2 User Guide for Linux Instances*\.
 + [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) \(AWS CLI\)
 + [New\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2Instance.html) \(AWS Tools for Windows PowerShell\)

-## Creating the NATSG security group<a name="NATSG"></a>
+## Create the NATSG security group<a name="NATSG"></a>

 Define the NATSG security group as described in the following table to enable your NAT instance to receive internet\-bound traffic from instances in a private subnet, as well as SSH traffic from your network\.
 The NAT instance can also send traffic to the internet, which enables the instances in the private subnet to get software updates\.